Natural options to lower Homocysteine

 In addition to potentially contributing to cardiovascular conditions, homocysteine may be detrimental to the brain since it can act as a toxin to brain cells.
 Dr. L. Parnetti

-and colleagues, from Perugia University in Italy published in article discussing the role
+and colleagues, from Perugia University in Italy published an article discussing

 metabolic link in the cause of atherosclerotic vascular diseases and old-age